nemediano/nemediano.github.io/projects.md

 ### Templates for learning OpenGL

-While I gave a [Computer Graphics course](https://www.acatlan.unam.mx/files/PlanesDeEstudio/MAC/7/Graficacion_por_Computadora.pdf){:target="_blank" rel="noreferrer noopener"} at [FESA](https://www.acatlan.unam.mx/){:target="_blank" rel="noreferrer noopener"} (and later at Purdue as a TA), I found out that most students struggle to follow the programming assignments.
-I realized that, in part, this is due to the large number of required pieces that are needed in an [OpenGL](https://www.opengl.org/){:target="_blank" rel="noreferrer noopener"} program, but they are independent from the main graphic task.
+While teaching a [Computer Graphics course](https://www.acatlan.unam.mx/files/PlanesDeEstudio/MAC/7/Graficacion_por_Computadora.pdf){:target="_blank" rel="noreferrer noopener"} at [FESA](https://www.acatlan.unam.mx/){:target="_blank" rel="noreferrer noopener"} (and later at Purdue where I was a TA), I found out that most students struggle to follow the programming assignments.
+I realized that, in part, this is due to the large number of pieces that an [OpenGL](https://www.opengl.org/){:target="_blank" rel="noreferrer noopener"} program requires, but are independent from the main graphic task at hand.
 For example:

 * Loading model (that can include more than one mesh) data from a file.
 * Routines to write and read images to and from a file.
 To read texture data and save screenshoots.